coder/coder/docs/admin/reference-architectures.md

 The Registry is hosted service and it is not available for air-gapped deployments.

-### Kubernetes cluster for Coder
+## Scale tests methodology

+Scaling Coder involves careful planning and testing to ensure it can handle more users without slowing down.
+This process encompasses infrastructure setup, traffic projections, and aggressive testing to identify and mitigate potential bottlenecks.

 A dedicated cluster for Coder is Kubernetes cluster specifically configured to host and manage Coder workloads.
 Kubernetes provides container orchestration capabilities, allowing Coder to efficiently deploy, scale, and manage workspaces across a distributed infrastructure.
 This ensures high availability, fault tolerance, and scalability for Coder deployments.
 The cluster can be deployed using the Helm chart.

-## Scale tests methodology

-Scaling Coder involves careful planning and testing to ensure it can handle more users without slowing down.
-This process encompasses infrastructure setup, traffic projections, and aggressive testing to identify and mitigate potential bottlenecks.

 In our scale tests, we adopt an approach with various stages to thoroughly evaluate the system's performance.
 These stages include: